CMC-QCL/tableau-workshop/README.md

   - "what is Tableau?"
   - "How to connect data to Tableau?"
   - "How to Visualize Data with Tableau?"
-  - "How to create interactive dashbaords with Tableau?"
+  - "How to calculate fields?"
 - Key Points:
   - Tableau can provide important insights for EDA.
   - It can be really beneficial to do basic  data manipulation.